The Vampire Lovers

-The Vampire Lovers is a 1970 British Gothic horror film directed by Roy Ward Baker and starring Ingrid Pitt, Peter Cushing, George Cole, Kate O'Mara, Madeline Smith, Dawn Addams and Jon Finch.
-It was produced by Hammer Film Productions.
-It is based on the 1872 Sheridan Le Fanu novella Carmilla and is the first film in the Karnstein Trilogy, the other two films being Lust for a Vampire (1971) and Twins of Evil (1971).
+The Vampire Lovers is a 1970 Gothic horror film directed by Roy Ward Baker and starring Ingrid Pitt, George Cole, Kate O'Mara, Peter Cushing, Ferdy Mayne, Douglas Wilmer and Dawn Addams.
+A co-production between Hammer Film Productions and American International Pictures, it is based on the 1872 Sheridan Le Fanu novella Carmilla and is the first film in the Karnstein Trilogy, the other two films being Lust for a Vampire and Twins of Evil (both 1971).
 The three films were somewhat daring for the time in explicitly depicting lesbian themes.

 Plot

-In Styria, 1794, a beautiful blonde woman in a diaphanous gown materializes from a misty graveyard and kills a man she lures out of a tavern.
-While going back to her grave, she finds her shroud missing.
+In Styria, 1794, a female vampire in a diaphanous gown materialises from a misty graveyard and kills a man she lures out of a tavern.
+While returning to her grave, she finds her shroud missing.
 She is thus forced to face Baron Hartog, a vampire hunter who was stalking her in order to avenge the death of his sister.
-The woman is identified as a vampire and decapitated.
+He decapitates her.

 Decades later, Austrian General Spielsdorf is throwing a ball in his estate to celebrate the birthday of his niece, Laura.
-A countess, who's recently moved into the general's neighbouring property, is in attendance with her beautiful daughter Marcilla.
-After talking with a mysterious man in black, the countess tells the general she has to go visit a sick relative, and asks him to care for Marcilla in her absence.
-Laura quickly befriends her, despite her strange demeanour, while Marcilla seems to be sexually attracted to her new friend.
-Laura subsequently experiences violent nightmares where she's attacked by a giant cat, then suddenly dies of a gradual, inexplicable anemia.
-On her breasts, two tiny puncture wounds are discovered.
-After that, Marcilla disappears and General Spielsdorf leaves to find Baron Hartog.
+A countess, who has recently moved into the general's neighbouring property, is in attendance with her daughter Marcilla.
+After talking with a mysterious man in black, the countess tells the general she has to go visit a sick friend and asks him to care for Marcilla in her absence.
+Despite Marcilla's strange demeanour, Laura befriends her.
+Marcilla seems to be sexually attracted to her new friend.
+Laura starts experiencing disturbing nightmares where she is attacked by a giant cat, then dies of a gradual anemia.
+On her breasts, two puncture wounds are discovered.
+Marcilla disappears, and General Spielsdorf leaves to find Baron Hartog.

 Marcilla, now going by the alias "Carmilla", is reunited with the countess.
-They stage a carriage breakdown near the residence of Mr. Morton, a wealthy Englishman living in Styria and a friend of the general's.
-Once again, the countess manipulates Mr. Morton into offering hospitality to her alleged relative (this time introduced as her niece).
-At the Mortons' place, Carmilla attempts to seduce Morton's naïve daughter Emma, who resists her more romantic overtures.
-Thereafter, Emma also falls ill and starts suffering from nightmares of the giant cat, while her breasts show the same wounds as Laura.
-After Emma's father has to go to Vienna on a business trip, Emma's governess, Mademoiselle Perrodot, is seduced by Carmilla and becomes her accomplice after sleeping with her.
-Meanwhile, Carmilla has started feeding on people from the nearby village, causing a number of mysterious deaths where the corpses are drained of all blood.
+They stage a carriage breakdown near the residence of Mr Morton, a wealthy Englishman living in Styria and a friend of the general's.
+Once again, the countess manipulates Mr Morton into offering hospitality to her alleged relative (this time introduced as her niece).
+Carmilla later attempts to seduce Morton's daughter Emma, who resists her more romantic overtures.
+Emma also falls ill and starts suffering from nightmares of the giant cat, while her breasts show the same wounds as Laura.
+After Emma's father has to leave on a business trip to Vienna, Emma's governess, Mademoiselle Perrodot, is seduced by Carmilla and becomes her accomplice after sleeping with her.
+Meanwhile, Carmilla has started feeding on people from the nearby village, causing several mysterious deaths where the corpses are drained of all blood.